 Step 4: When the lost files are found, you can double-click it and preview the scanning results to check if the files are recoverable.
 After making sure the files are not corrupt, you can select these files you need and click Recover to get them back.

 What to do when Windows 10/8/7 won't boot?

-If you are using a laptop, the first thing to do is to make sure the charger is plugged in properly and the correct port.
+If you are using a laptop: The first thing to do is to make sure the charger is plugged in properly and the correct port.
 Then leave it to charge for a few hours.
-If it still won't power on at all, it's possible that the charge is faulty.
-So, if possible, you can try a different charge.
+If it still won't power on at all, it's possible that the charger is faulty.
+So, if possible, you can try a different charger.

-If it's a desktop computer, make sure the power switch on the back of its case is set to the On position.
+If you are using a desktop computer: Make sure the power switch on the back of its case is set to the On position.
 If that doesn't work, it could be the power supply inside has failed.
-In this case, you have to replace your power supply or get a new computer.
+In this case, you have to replace your power supply or send it to repair services.

 To fix this issue, you should try to plug your monitor/display in a wall outlet rather than a power strip.
 Furthermore, make sure the cable connecting the display to your computer's case is plugged in properly at both ends.
 If that doesn't work, try connecting a different monitor.

 Computer turns on but off in a flash